 Subscribers get access to NES games

 One of the major perks of the Nintendo Switch Online program is free NES games.
 When the service launched in September, Nintendo gave subscribers 20 NES games to play inside the Nintendo Switch Online app on Switch.
-Since then, Nintendo has added a handful of titles to the program.
+Since then, that number has more than doubled, with Nintendo adding a few games to the service each month..
 The games include save states and multiple display features (4:3, Pixel Perfect, and CRT Filter).
 Some of these games have multiplayer, both local and online.

 - Balloon Fight